Canadian Immigrant Overcomes Detention In Four States To Win Legal Residency

 This was not a simple task.
 After a few days of research, we found the answer.
 For a few days, Ben was in El Centro.
 But ICE had transferred him to somewhere in Arizona.
 Within another day, we were able to confirm Ben’s Arizona location.
 We also learned his bond for release was set at $20,000.

-Carlos explained to Ben’s family that the bond seemed excessive.
+Carlos explained to Ben’s family that even though he was considered an undocumented Canadian immigrant, the bond seemed excessive.
 He recommended trying to lower the amount.
 He also suggested moving the case back to San Diego.
 They agreed with Carlos’ plans.

 This time the case had moved to El Paso, Texas.
 Ben was detained six hours away – at a jail in Albuquerque, New Mexico.

 Carlos began immediate work on a back-up plan.
-To offset the impact of an adverse ruling, Carlos started to prepare Ben’s immigration appeal.
+To offset the impact of an adverse ruling, Carlos started to prepare an immigration appeal.
+In case of defeat, he wanted to reassure Ben and minimize his feelings of despair before leaving back to California.

 We set the bond hearing for a Monday.
-Carlos planned to visit and prepare Ben for the questioning over the weekend.
-As an immigration deportation defense lawyer, Carlos knew Ben’s testimony was critical to success.
+This would give Carlos enough time to visit over the weekend and get Ben ready for the questioning he would likely face at court.
+He knew that Ben’s testimony was critical to success.

 Upon arrival at the New Mexico jail on Friday evening, instructions had changed.
 The warden had enforced a “No Visitors” policy for the weekend.
 Officers said it did not matter that Carlos’ visit had been approved in advance.